-I take this opportunity to thank my fellow Council members for their efforts this year, particularly Acting Chief Magistrate Glenn Theakston, who joined the Council for the duration of his appointment as Acting Chief Magistrate, and Mr Bryan Meagher SC, for his dedication to the role as appointed legal practitioner from the Council's establishment in February 2017 until his term ended in January 2020.
+I take this opportunity to thank my fellow Council members for their efforts this year.
+In particular, to Jenny Hodges for her professionalism and dedication to the role as appointed community member between May 2018 until her term ended in March 2021.

-Thank you also to the Principal Officer and his staff for their invaluable work to support the Council in the performance of its functions.
+I also take this opportunity to acknowledge the work of the Principal Officer, Michael Manthorpe PSM, and his staff to support the Council in the performance of its functions.
+During the preparation of this report,